-Catalogue No. PM85
+Catalogue No. PM90 (K)

-Our Mueller Hinton Agar with glucose and methylene blue is the recommended medium for the antimicrobial disk diffusion testing of yeasts, and more specifically for Candida species.
+Our Mueller Hinton Agar is the recommended medium for the antimicrobial disk diffusion testing of common, aerobic, rapidly growing bacteria.

 Mueller Hinton was originally devised as a medium for culturing Neisseria species.
 Later on in the 1960's, Kirby, Bauer and other researchers attempted to standardize the procedure used in susceptibility testing of bacteria and selected Mueller Hinton Agar as the ideal medium.
 The Kirby-Bauer procedure is based on the use of paper disks impregnated with antimicrobial agents.
 The antimicrobial agents diffuse into the agar medium resulting in various zones of inhibition depending on the organism being tested.
 Today, the Clinical and Laboratory Standards Institute (CLSI) puts forth the standardized guidelines for the use and interpretation of Mueller Hinton Agar.
-The addition of glucose and methylene blue indicator is the recommended media for the susceptibility testing of Candida species according to the CLSI The presence of glucose M44-A2 document. serves as an energy source for fungal cultures while the methylene blue enhances zone definition.
+The CLSI document M2, Performance Standards for Antimicrobial Disk Susceptibility Tests, provides procedures for the testing of rapidly growing aerobic and facultatively anaerobic bacteria, which include members of the Enterobacteriaceae.
+Staphylococcus Enterococcus spp., Pseudomonas spp., Acinetobacter spp., and Vibrio A modified medium and testing procedure is also provided for more fastidious species such as Haemophilus influenzae, Neisseria gonorrhoeae, and Streptococcus pneumoniae.